Code of Corporate Disclosure

 1.3

-i) The CIRO shall be responsible for ensuring that the Company complies with disclosure requirements (as provided in the Code for Prevention of Insider Trading) overseeing and coordinating disclosure of Unpublished Price Sensitive Information (UPSI) to stock exchanges and educating staff on disclosure policies and procedures.
+i) The CIRO shall be responsible for ensuring that the Company complies with disclosure requirements (as provided in the Code of Conduct for Prevention of Insider Trading) overseeing and coordinating disclosure of Unpublished Price Sensitive Information (UPSI) to stock exchanges and educating staff on disclosure policies and procedures.

 2. Prompt Public disclosure of unpublished price sensitive information (UPSI) -